Rudiae

 Rudiae (Rusce /['Ruʃe]/ in the local dialect; Ῥοδίαι in ancient Greek) was a former human settlement in late 9th or early 8th centuries BCE.
 It is presently an archaeological park beside the San Pietro in Lama that runs south-west from the city of Lecce.
 The place was identified as the former home of the poet Ennius by the Renaissance Humanist, Antonio de Ferraris.

 Etymology

-The name Rudiae is thought to derive from a Proto-Indo-European stem *roudh-io-, meaning 'red', a possible reference to the red-coloured soil of Puglia.
+The name Rudiae is thought to derive from a Proto-Indo-European stem *roudh-io-, meaning 'red', a possible reference to the red-coloured soil of Apulia.